jakvah/AutoFerry-DataVisualization/README.md

 # AutoFerry-DataVisualization
-Collection and visualizing data from the Autoferry project @ NTNU
+Collecting and visualizing data from the Autoferry project @ NTNU